Pasar al contenido principal Saltar al pie de página del mapa del sitio

 • $100 per employee on or after July 1, 2027

-What Covered Employees Should Know About the Maine Program
+What Employees Should Know About the Retirement Savings Program

-Employees in the Maine program also can opt out of participating, and will be re-enrolled at future determined intervals, but will have the opportunity to opt out again.
+Employees in the Maine program also can opt out of participating, and will be re-enrolled annually, but will have the opportunity to opt out again.

 Looking Forward

-Maine businesses do not have to wait for the state’s Roth IRA program to launch and can open an employer-sponsored retirement plan such as a 401(k) or even a Pooled Employer Plan through a provider such as Paychex to satisfy the mandate.
+Maine businesses can open an employer-sponsored retirement plan such as a 401(k) or even a Pooled Employer Plan through a provider such as Paychex to satisfy the mandate.

 1National Institute of Retirement Savings, “The Continuing Retirement Savings Crisis”